GrahamArden/notes/computing/README.md

 Some [books](../books/README.md#computing) I've found particularly useful

-At some point I'd really like to attend [Electromagnetic Fields](https://www.emfcamp.org/) or even one of the [CCC events](https://events.ccc.de/) similar to [this one](https://events.ccc.de/camp/2023/infos/index.html)
+At some point I'd really like to attend [Electromagnetic Fields](https://www.emfcamp.org/) or even one of the [CCC events](https://events.ccc.de/) similar to [this one](https://events.ccc.de/camp/2023/infos/index.html) Somehow I doubt this will ever happen!

 I have a [home network](./trigfa.md) which includes a number of servers (mostly using Raspberry Pi hardware)